atbcb/usab-uswds/_pages/about/budget-performance/par.md

 Accrued annual leave is paid from future funding sources and, accordingly, is reflected as a liability not covered by budgetary resources.&nbsp;
 Sick and other leave is expensed as taken.

-#### NOTE 7.
+#### NOTE 6.
 OTHER LIABILITIES

-Other liabilities account balances as of September 30, 2021 were as follows:
+Other liabilities account balances as of September 30, 2022 were as follows:

 TABLE 71
 {: par-money :}

-Other liabilities account balances as of September 30, 2020 were as follows:
+Other liabilities account balances as of September 30, 2021 were as follows:

 TABLE 72
 {: par-money :}

-#### NOTE 8.
+#### NOTE 7.
 LEASES

 ##### Operating Leases

-Access Board occupies office space under a lease agreement that is accounted for as an operating lease in Washington, DC.&nbsp;
+Access Board occupies office space under a lease agreement that is accounted for as an operating lease.&nbsp;
-The lease term begins on July 1, 2018 and expires on January 1, 2022.&nbsp;
+The lease term begins on January 1, 2022 and expires on December 31, 2036, which includes deferred rent.&nbsp;
 Lease payments are increased annually based on the adjustments for operating cost and real estate tax escalations.&nbsp;
-The total operating lease expense for fiscal years 2021 and 2020 were $715,410 and $686,729, respectively.&nbsp;
+The total operating lease expense for fiscal years 2022 and 2021 were $658,488 and $715,410, respectively.&nbsp;
 Below is a schedule of future payments for the term of the lease.

 Access Board signed a new lease agreement that will be accounted for as an operating lease in Washington, DC.&nbsp;